nltd101/containers-monitoring/README.md

-# Container Monitor
+# Container Monitoring
 ## Introduction
-A container monitoring is a system analyzing many factors that affect the quality of products on containers.
+Container Monitoring is a system analyzing many factors that affect the quality of products on containers.
 The system applies machine learning to predict a decline in the quality of the product in the period of transportation and the time for maintenance of the equipment of the refrigerated containers.
 ## Installation

 Backend requires [python3.8](https://www.python.org/) to run server.